awslabs/aws-servicebroker/README.md

 (will scope this down further before public release).

-If you do not intend to assume a role for stack creation, this role will also require any permissions need to manage resources it creates.
+If you do not intend to assume a role for stack creation, this role will also require any permissions needed to manage resources it creates.

 ```json
 {